maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 In this chapter we discuss running the LEGO RIS IDE in a Win98 virtual machine (on a Win10 host).

+> **WARNING**
+>
+> The combination described in this chapter (VirtualBox, Windows98, RIS1.0 and a USB-to-serial cable)
+> results in a very unreliable serial connection to the IR tower.
+I can upload tiny programs
+> but nothing a bit longer.

 ### Requirements

 We need the following parts